-Oesophageal perforation was discussed in Question 3 from the first paper of 2011. and Question 16 from the second paper of 2016.
-Specifically, Boerhaave's syndrome is the oesophageal perforation which one sustaines in the course of vomiting.
+Oesophageal perforation was discussed in Question 3 from the first paper of 2011, Question 16 from the second paper of 2016 and the identical Question 19 from the first paper of 2021.
+Specifically, Boerhaave's syndrome is the oesophageal perforation that one sustains in the course of vomiting.
 The classical case, I suppose, is that of gross gluttony followed by forced vomiting, as was the case which claimed the life of Baron von Wassenaer, Grand Admiral of the Dutch Fleet.
 All other forms of non-vomit-induced oesophageal perforation appear to be non-eponymous.

 Clinical features of oesophageal perforation

 In one retrospective audit, the following features were commonly noted:

 - Subcutaneous emphysema in 69.4%